-Q. When does Stamp Office require a valuation report for a residential property transaction?
+Q. When do you require Stamp Office Valuation for a residential property transaction?

 A. In most cases stamp duty is simply paid on the purchase price shown in a Contract for a residential property transaction.
 In some cases, for example, where the transfer is by way of a gift, the Stamps Office will not just accept the purchase price and they will require a valuation to be submitted.

 Basically, a Stamp Office Valuation Report will be required where:

 - Both the Seller and Buyer are members of the same family